code11/engine/docs/docs/api/producer.md

 ## Running a producer

-A `producer` can not be called directly. `producer`s are only ever executed by Engine when they meet following 2 conditions:

- 1. A `producer` must be added to a [view](/docs/api/view)'s `.producers` array, or in `Engine`'s global producers list. e.g `myProducer` can added to the `Button` view with:
+A `producer` can not be called directly.
+Engine considers a `producer` for execution if it is added to a [view](/docs/api/view)'s `.producers` array, or is added to `Engine`'s global producers list. e.g `myProducer` can added to a `Button` view with:

     ```tsx
     Button.producers = [myProducer];
     ```
-  2. A `producer` must have at least one trigger.
-Using [Observe](/docs/api/observe) is the only way to add a trigger to a `producer`.
-Whenever an `Observe`d value is changed (e.g using [Update](/docs/api/update)), the `producer` is re-executed.

-> Note: You can also create an empty producer that will be executed only once when the Engine boots up
+`producer`s are executed by Engine on following occasions:

+  1. Globally added `producer`s are executed once when engine starts
+  2. `producer`s added to a [view](/docs/api/view)'s `producers` array are
+     executed once every time the view is mounted
+  3. A `producer` is executed every time any of its `Observe`d value (also referred to as producer's trigger) is updated.

 ## Example